g0v-it/ontologies/auditel/README.md

 in following dimensions:

-- context: the monitored context expressed as SKOS concept, same as agcom:context
+- context: the auditel monitored context expressed as SKOS concept, same as agcom:context

+Following properties are defined:

+- refPeriod: the observation period , expressed as [time interval](http://reference.data.gov.uk/def/intervals).
+Same as agcom:refPeriod

-In this snippet describes an AGCOM observation as linked data:
+In this snippet describes an AUDITEL observation as linked data:

 ```
 @prefix owl: <http://www.w3.org/2002/07/owl#> .